phillipmadsen/part1/readme.md

 # Laravel 5.2 and Dropzone.js auto image uploads with removal links

-This project is related to tutorial from [Codingo Tuts].
+This project is a development ecommerce manager suite

-What is covered in this project:
+Whats featured in this project:

     - Auto image upload
     - Remove images directly from Dropzone preview with AJAX request